 - Code: That tells you the unique name of that phrase in our database.
 It's usually a very unattractive title like "groups_welcomeMessage".
 It's unattractive for a reason: Don't touch it

-- Description: That's a description of the word (no! really?), what this word is supposed to mean.
+- Description: That's a description of the word, what this word is supposed to mean.

 Use the "submit" button to complete a translation.
-The "find" button is only when you're looking for a phrase.
+The "find" button is only for when you're looking for a specific code.

-Newsletters need translation but are not visible in the interface.
+Newsletters are a special case, they need translation but are not visible on the website.

 You need the code name that is usually anounced in the translators group forum (please subscribe to the following forum thread to keep updated of the translating tasks that need to be done http://www.bewelcome.org/forums/s2330 )